ankane/strata/README.md

 ## Portability

 - Mac: models run on macOS 10.14+ by default (set `MACOSX_DEPLOYMENT_TARGET` to override)
-- Linux: compile on the oldest platform you want to support
+- Linux: compile on the oldest platform you support
 - Windows: not supported yet

 ## Cross-Compiling